-School Function: Any school-sponsored event or activity, including but not limited to extra- curricular and athletic events, meetings, conferences, or hearings.
+School Function: Any school-sponsored event or activity, including but not limited to extra-curricular and athletic events, meetings, conferences, or hearings.

 Ref.: Education Law §2801(1)

-School PersonnelStaff: all individuals, wherever assigned to a school, who are employed by the District, or are under contract or assignment to the District, or who volunteer to assist the District in the operation of its programs and/or the delivery of its services.
-The term "District personnel" includes transportation personnel whether employed by the District or by a contractor.
-For purposes of this Code, "District personnel" and "school personnel" are synonymous.
+School Staff: all individuals, assigned to a school, who are employed by the District, or are under contract or assignment to the District, or who volunteer to assist the District in the operation of its programs and/or the delivery of its services.